shawnjohnsamuel/nft-sale-prediction/README.md

 ![NFT Sale Prediction](images/NFT_Banner.png)
-# Predicting If An NFT Will Sell
+# Predicting if an NFT will sell on OpenSea
 **Author:** Shawn Samuel

 ## Overview